Egon Schiele

 Egon Leo Adolf Ludwig Schiele ([ˈeːɡɔn ˈʃiːlə]; 12 June 1890 – 31 October 1918) was an Austrian Expressionist painter.
 His work is noted for its intensity and its raw sexuality, and for the many self-portraits the artist produced, including nude self-portraits.
 The twisted body shapes and the expressive line that characterize Schiele's paintings and drawings mark the artist as an early exponent of Expressionism.
 Gustav Klimt, a figurative painter of the early 20th century, was a mentor to Schiele.

 Biography

 Early life

+Egon Leo Adolf Ludwig Schiele was born on 12 June 1890 in Tulln, Lower Austria.
+His father, Adolf Schiele, the station master of the Tulln station in the Austrian State Railways, was born in 1851 in Vienna to Karl Ludwig Schiele, a German from Ballenstedt and Aloisia Schimak; Egon's mother Marie, née Soukup, was born in 1861 in Český Krumlov (Krumau) to Franz Soukup, a Czech father from Mirkovice, and Aloisia Poferl, a German Bohemian mother from Český Krumlov.
+Schiele had three sisters, Elvira, Melanie and Gertrude.
+Elvira died as a child of congenital syphilis.
+Before the birth of Schiele his mother had suffered the still-births of three sons.

+According to family lore Adolf Schiele had contracted syphilis during his honeymoon in Trieste, when he had visited a brothel after his new wife, scared of the consummation of the marriage, fled their bedroom.
+When the couple had sex a few days later her husband then passed on the disease to his wife.

+As a child, Schiele was fascinated by trains, and would spend many hours drawing them.
+Seeing Schiele's drawing as a detriment to his son's schoolwork, his father destroyed these sketchbooks.